-If te Windows Server, you should probably reconsider.
+If you're using Windows Server, you should probably reconsider.
 The trigger can be given to you by the update KB5031364, which added “Azure Arc Setup” to all Windows servers without even asking administrators.

-This means that Microsoft will fill users' screen with bloatware without asking, and not just on functionally but now also on the servers.
-Of course you know this behavior from desktops, where Microsoft continues to try to impose innovations such as Bing.
+This means that Microsoft will fill the user's screen with bloatware without asking, and not only in client functions but now also in servers.
+Of course you know this behavior from desktops, where Microsoft continues to try to push innovations like Bing search.

 The reason many started using Windows Server was clearly due to the advantages of the GUI.
 Linux servers do not have a GUI, and of course they need additional knowledge.